Veylein/Veylein/README.md

 ### ⚙️ **Who Am I:**

-I’m Psy — a multi-talented creator building the future one bot, beat, and idea at a time.
+I’m Veylein — a multi-talented creator building the future one bot, beat, and idea at a time.
 From Discord automation to digital art to music, I push boundaries on and off the board.
 Creativity isn’t a hobby for me… it’s the lifestyle. 🔥

 ---